aflaxman/dp_2020_census/methods.md

    between national, state, county, and enumeration district.

 3. What DP Queries to include.
 In the test, two DP Queries were
-   included: age/race/ethnicity (i.e. aggregating over group quarters) and gq (i.e. number free-living and number not)
+   included: (i) counts stratified by age-group/race/ethnicity (in other words, aggregating over "group quarters" type); and (ii) the group-quarters counts, which tally the number of people free-living and number in institutional and non-institutional facilities.

-4. At each level, how to split level-budget detailed DP.
-The test run used 10% for detailed queries, 22.5% for group quarters; and 67.5% for age/race/ethnicity.
+4. At each level, how to split level-budget between detailed queries and DP queries.
+The test run used 10% for detailed queries, 22.5% for group quarters; and 67.5% for age-group-/race-/ethnicity-stratified counts.

 5. What invariants to include.
 The test run held the total count at the national and state level invariant.